“Let your speech always be filled with καρισ, as though seasoned with salt, so that you will know how you should respond to each person.”

 What exactly is καρισ?
 It’s the Greek word meaning ‘grace.’
 Grace that is full of mutual respect and thankfulness.

 Here’s the FULL definition from Strong’s Concordance.
 Each of these is so true.
-Come alongside me with this blog as I work to be full of this grace (καρισ) — in all these senses of the word.
+At this blog, I work to write full of this grace (καρισ) — in all these senses of the word.

 — καρισ —